crpiano/pianolessonszurich.github.io/_services/childrensprogram.md

 **My approach** |
 --- |
-**1. Children learn while having fun**.
+**1. Having fun**.
 Children learn by playing games that reinforce musical concepts and enhance their learning process in a fun way |
-**2. Unique materials**.
-A varied and personalized method with materials adapted to online and in-person lessons, that enhance their talents and their likes |
+**2. Using unique materials**.
+I use a varied and personalized method with materials adapted to each child, that enhance his talents and likes |
-**3. Constant communication**.
-Children don't learn alone: they are connected constantly to the teacher and with their classmates |
-**4. Supplementary activities**.
+**3. Communicating constantly**.
+For me it is important to stay always in touch with the children and the families | **4.
+Supplementary activities**.
 Children can share their progress with their family and friends in their recitals, and they can discover new music, pianists, composers, and much more in supplementary activities |

 ## Contents